 14 The CRL distribution point extension shall only populate the distributionPoint field.
-The distributionPoint field shall contain up to three URIs, two for HTTP (i.e., of the form http://...) and, optionally, one for LDAP.
+The distributionPoint field shall contain up to three URIs, two for HTTP (i.e., of the form http://...) and one, optionally, for LDAP.
 The reasons and cRLIssuer fields shall not be populated.
 The CRL URI shall point to a full and complete CRL or a Distribution Point based partitioned CRL.
-In the case of a Distribution Point based partitioned CRL, the Distribution Point field shall not contain nameRelativetoCRLIssuer).
+In the case of a Distribution Point based partitioned CRL, the Distribution Point field shall contain a full name (i.e., the Distribution Point field shall not contain nameRelativetoCRLIssuer).